jkohlin/wordpress-basics/6-widgets.md

 ?>
 ```

-2. Output the widget area (sidebar) in template:
+2. Output the widget area (sidebar) in the template code:

 ```
 <ul id="sidebar">